JasonBock/NUnit.Experimental.TestAdapter/docs/notes.md

 ```
 C:\Users\jason\source\repos\NUnit.Experimental.TestAdapter\src\NUnit.Experimental.Hardcoded.TestAdapter\bin\Debug\net6.0\NUnit.Experimental.Hardcoded.TestAdapter.dll
 ```
 Which is correct.
 This may not be correct 100% of the time, but for a MVP, this may be "good enough".
+There's also `SolutionDirectory` and `TestRunDirectory` from `IRunContext`.
+Neither one seems like what we want though.

+## Step 5

+The idea is to have a shared project that contains our tests, and then reference that from two other projects.
+Each of those will reference test adapter projects.

+NUnit.Experimental.Tests
+	NUnit.Experimental.Tests.Reflection
+		(references) NUnit.Experimental.Reflection.TestAdapter
+	NUnit.Experimental.Tests.SourceGenerator
+		(references) NUnit.Experimental.SourceGenerator.TestAdapter

+## Step 6